 - You’re not quite yourself.

 If you or a loved one is displaying some of these signs and symptoms, get help immediately.
 Addiction is a chronic and progressive disease, and if left untreated, can become fatal.
-The Palm Beach Institute can help you to begin a life that is worth living– one that is not dependent on drugs or alcohol.
-Contact us at the Palm Beach Institute, today.
+The Palm Beach Institute can help you to begin a life that is worth living–one that is not dependent on drugs or alcohol.
+Contact us at the Palm Beach Institute, today at 855-534-3574 or contact us online.

 Leave a Comment